Vivarium Construction 102

 The first two months after a vivarium is planted are usually regarded as the most important, since so much is going on inside the enclosure.
 During this time, the plants will acclimate to their new surroundings, the microfauna will have it's initial population boom, and the vivarium may go through it's 1'st natural mold/fungus cycle.
 During this time, you may see sprouts of mushrooms and/or mold, Microfauna populations rise, and even a small amount of plant die-back.
 Left alone, this process will usually settle itself and turn around for the better within a couple weeks.
 This is generally referred to in the hobby as a vivarium "cycling".
 This mold/fungus cycle will greatly assist the beneficial microfauna establish a large enough population for long-term success.
 Most vivarium builders suggest allowing the enclosure to cycle for at least one month before introducing animals, since doing so minimizes exposure to the initial cycling of the enclosure, and also gives plants & microfauna much-needed time to acclimate before being disturbed by the inhabitants.
 (Waiting 2 months is even better!)

 The first 3-6 weeks inside a vivarium are by far the most critical for the long-term success of plants within the enclosure.
 During this time, some plants may die-back before sprouting new growth & throwing new roots.
 Between the shipping transit time (if you'll be buying plants online), processing procedure, and initial planting/mounting, the plants will appreciate a little time to settle in before introducing inhabitants that would disturb them.
 It's best to pay extra close attention to new plants during the acclimation period to ensure they are adjusting well to life in their new home.
 The type of care will vary from species to species, so you want to make sure that each plant's watering & lighting schedules are followed carefully until they've thrown roots & adjusted to life in the new habitat.
-Once acclimated, plants will be more apt to survive if you occasionally forget to mist, & they will also better tolerate abuse from inhabitants.
-Epiphytes are plants that grow on another plant or object, & derive moisture/nutrients from the air, rain, or mist around them.
+Once acclimated, plants will be more apt to survive if you occasionally forget to mist, and they will also better tolerate abuse from inhabitants.
+Epiphytes are plants that grow on another plant or object, and derive moisture/nutrients from the air, rain, or mist around them.
 For epiphytes, you want to ensure that the surface the plant is mounted on remains moist during the acclimation period.
 Most vining/trailing epiphytes won't grip & grow against something that is completely dry, so keep that in mind as the vivarium is planted.
 Ideally, a misting system can be used to ensure misting schedules are kept consistent, and also to make sure plants will remain hydrated while you are away.
 While not necessary for long term success, it's a big help that can make a natural environment even easier to care for.

 Microfauna AcclimationDuring this time, the beneficial microfauna species you introduced will establish themselves with the enclosure as well.
 It's important to leave them undisturbed during this time by not introducing inhabitants until the 3-6 week mark.
 Some enthusiasts add very small amounts of Repashy Bug Burger or Morning Wood to freshly planted vivariums, to help isopods & springtails more quickly establish themselves.
 After 3-4 weeks of acclimation, at least some of the microfauna population should be visible under & inside the layer of leaf litter provided.
 A healthy microfauna population is a good indicator that a vivarium is ready for inhabitants.